|

 Override the server name for specific addresses.

-The names table contains a mapping of IP
+The names table contains a mapping of IP addresses

-the connection arrives appears in the mapping,
+connection arrives appears in the mapping, the

-the associated hostname is used.
+associated hostname is used.

 mask-src